Healey wins Democratic primary for Massachusetts governor - NewsBreak

 The winner will face Republican Jay McMahon, a trial attorney who previously ran against Healey and lost.

-Incumbent Democratic Secretary of the Commonwealth William Galvin, who is vying for an eighth term in office, defeated fellow Democrat Tanisha Sullivan, president of the Boston branch of the NAACP.
-Sullivan would have been the first Black person to serve in the post if elected.
+Incumbent Democratic Secretary of the Commonwealth William Galvin is vying for an eighth term in office.
+He's fielding a challenge from fellow Democrat Tanisha Sullivan, president of the Boston branch of the NAACP.
+Sullivan would be the first Black person to serve in that post in the state.

 There are also contested races in the Democratic primary for auditor and for the Democratic and Republican races for lieutenant governor.